In Person and Virtual Seminars

 Planning and Writing Successful Grant Proposals

-Each session covers four modules: before you begin to write, the critical first page, the body of the proposal, everything else.
+Before you begin to write, the critical first page, the body of the proposal, everything else.

 Targeted learning outcomes include understanding of the preparation steps before writing, techniques for creating a strong argument for the proposed project, techniques for communicating the approach clearly and understanding how these techniques connect to the process by which a grant proposal is reviewed.